jean3P/UpScalingImage/README.md

 | 1000x1500  | 12.66 dB |
 | 3700x55000 | 14.53 dB |

+## Python file
+A new Main_Subtraction.py script has been added, which performs the necessary calculation and displays the statistics.

 ## Future improvements
 The quality of the scaled images could be improved by adding a spatial domain filter or bicubic interpolation could be tried.